-Slipknot have discussed performing intimate "throwback" shows
+Slipknot could be set to perform intimate "throwback" live shows

 “But that’s… I mean, I don’t know, few and far between.
 We’d have to make sure that we could do it in a safe way, obviously.
 Not just from a coronavirus standpoint, I mean that would be insanity.
 But, we’ll see.
 It would be insane.”

-Speaking of how the challenge Slipknot would face in attempting to scale down their live setup, Taylor said: “We have so much crap now, we’d have to go to Guitar Center and start finding shit – like, ‘Clown, you take that kit and Frankenstein it.
+Speaking of the challenge Slipknot would face in attempting to scale down their live setup, Taylor said: “We have so much crap now, we’d have to go to Guitar Center and start finding shit – like, ‘Clown, you take that kit and Frankenstein it.
 We’ll just put it in there.
 No, you can’t shit on it! [laughs].’
 It’d be funny, it’d be insane.”

 You can watch the full interview above.